 protect the association's interest in the event insurance is slow to

-respond or declines coverage.
+declines coverage.
 In addition, the board may need guidance on how to respond to the plaintiff on issues outside of the litigated matter.

 Personnel.
 The most common high-risk areas are when an employee